+Nature study enrichment can begin to develop the care-taking dimension of a boy’s heart.
 Men are designed to be care-takers of their family and to take dominion over what God has placed in their care while here on earth.
 Boys need to be prepared for this important task.
-Nature study enrichment can begin to develop the care-taking dimension of a boy’s heart.
-It balances his rough and tumble side.
-He learns how to be gentle with what is placed in his care.
+Nature study seems to balance their rough and tumble sides.
+They learn how to be gentle with what is placed in their care.

 My friend Ingrid is the mother of four boys.
 I have asked her to share with us some of the creative ways in which she teaches her very active young men and how she seeks to strike a good balance between being ‘all boy’ and being ‘gentle men’.